dbowie83/movies/README.md

+To run the whole app in dev mode:
+1) install the latest version of node.js
-To run the whole app in dev mode: add your api key to the file 'webapp/api/index.js' cd into webapp and run 'yarn dev'
+2) add your api key to the file 'webapp/api/index.js'
+3) install yarn if it's not already installed: "npm install --global yarn"
+4) cd into webapp
+5) run the command: "yarn install"
+6) run the command: "yarn dev"